apache/hawq-docs/tutorial/gettingstarted/introhawqtbls.md

     order by total desc limit 10;
     ```

-    The output should match the following:
+    Compare your output to the following:

     ``` shell
  billing_address_postal_code |   total   |    tax